Curricular Practical Training

 - If you are in your final semester, you must register for at least one course required to complete your degree program in addition to the CPT course.
-Unless it is a requirement of your degree program for all students, you may not enroll in only a CPT course during your final semester.
-This also applies to students graduating during the summer break when enrollment is not required.
+Unless it is a requirement of your degree program to complete an internship in order to graduate, you may not enroll in only a CPT course during your final semester.
+This also applies to students graduating during the summer when enrollment is not required.

 What if I begin working before I receive my CPT I-20?

 You should not work before you receive your CPT I-20.
 It is a status violation if you engage in unauthorized employment.